xen0n/weiyu/README.rst

 Known issues
 ------------

-* ``gevent-socketio`` integration is broken under PyPy 2.0b2 with the experimental hacks_.
+* ``gevent-socketio`` integration is not directly usable on PyPy.
+  However, with the latest version of PyPy and some hacks_, the performance can become really awesome!
-* The NoSQL DB mapper is rather weak, may need a complete overhaul.
+* The NoSQL DB mapper is somewhat lacking in capabilities, help appreciated.

 .. _hacks: https://github.com/gevent-on-pypy/pypycore/